SamuelWorld20/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - Task 6: This script displays the third line of the file "iacta".
 - Task 7: This script creates a file named "\*\\'"Best School"\'\\*$\?\*\*\*\*\*:)" containing the text "Best School" ending by a new line.
 - Task 8: This script writes into the file "ls_cwd_content" the result of the command ls -la.
+- Task 9: This script duplicates the last line of the file "iacta".